You’re thinking of a new pallet project but not really sure how to know if a pallet is safe or not. Keep reading and get all the information you need.

 - 1111: represents the unique certification number issued to the manufacturer and/or treatment provider.
-This certification number allows the wood packaging material to be traced back to the provider who treated the wood.
+This certification number allows the wood packaging material to be traceable back to the provider.

 - Compliant stamps may include further information as producers and suppliers may choose to include additional information for identification purposes.

 Note: All stamps on pallets may not be clear.